karenpayneoregon/Generative-Artificial-Intelligence/documentation.md

-# Documenting code
+## Documenting code

 Developers here tend not to document code which in some cases means that other developers may not understand the purpose of a class or method.
+Even when a method name is meaningful the method should be documented for several reasons, first, when a code base will have help generated from XML documentation and for clarification of usage and meaning of parameters and return types are a few reasons to document code.

-## Example
+### Example 1

 Here is a method which is easy to understand.